14 Cocktails with Orange Liqueur That Will Zest Up Your Next Party

 Orange liqueur cocktails are back, baby!
 TBH, we’re not too surprised to see it surface as a trend right now – fashion is cyclical, after all!
 So, if the idea of a liqueur-based cocktail seems a little old school, we’re here to tell you that it has now officially gone around ye olde bend to become shiny and new again.
 Time to cash in on this season’s hottest reclaimed property, bestie!

-See, liqueurs like Grand Marnier are easy to find and effortless to use.
+See, liqueurs like Grand Marnier (opens in new window) are easy to find and effortless to use.
 This popular cognac-based orange liqueur is known for its high-proof and punchy flavors and comes to the party with delightful notes of orange zest, vanilla bean, and burnt orange that create a structured and concentrated palate.
+To get you excited about this zesty trend, here are 14 of our favorite drinks made with orange liqueur that are easy enough to shake up at home:

 1. Sidecar

-Combining Cognac, orange liqueur, and fresh lemon juice, the Sidecar is so iconic it’s actually named one of the six basic cocktails in a called Cocktail Codex: Fundamentals, Formulas, Evolutions (A Cocktail Recipe Book).
+Combining cognac (opens in new window), orange liqueur, and fresh lemon juice, the Sidecar is so iconic it’s actually named one of the six basic cocktails in a called Cocktail Codex: Fundamentals, Formulas, Evolutions (A Cocktail Recipe Book).
 In fact, it is said that this elementary drink eventually inspired a variety of other classic cocktails, such as the Cosmopolitan and the Margarita in all their various forms.

 2. Cosmopolitan

 The classic Cosmopolitan is one of those evergreen drinks that can be enjoyed as aperitif cocktails, served as the best after-dinner cocktails, and everything in between.
-Featuring citrus-infused vodka, orange liqueur, lime and cranberry juice, and an orange peel to garnish, it is one of the most popular cocktails from the 60s that remains just as beloved all around the globe today.
+Featuring citrus-infused vodka (opens in new window), orange liqueur (opens in new window), lime and cranberry juice, and an orange peel to garnish, it is one of the most popular cocktails from the 60s that remains just as beloved all around the globe today.

-3. Cadillac Margarita
+3. Grand Margarita

-Using top-shelf Blanco tequila and Grand Marnier liqueur for an extra dash of sophistication and style, the Cadillac Margarita is gorgeously nuanced and très elegant, darling.
+Using top-shelf Blanco tequila (opens in new window) and Grand Marnier liqueur for an extra dash of sophistication and style, the Grand Margarita is gorgeously nuanced and très elegant, darling.
 It makes a wonderful happy hour or dinner party drink and pairs well with fancy eats like oysters and fresh prawns.

 4. Mai Tai

-The classy Mai Tai is the cocktail version of a fresh-faced island girl that walks toward you in a summer dress on a fresh morning at the beach, leaving sandy footsteps and the heady smell of orange blossoms in her wake.
+The classy Mai Tai is the cocktail version of a fresh-faced island girl who walks toward you in a summer dress on a fresh morning at the beach, leaving sandy footsteps and the heady smell of orange blossoms in her wake.
 It’s one of the best fruity cocktails to serve in summer, with a strong rum kick and a powerful tartness, rounded off by a mild sweetness and citrus zing.

 5. Long Island Iced Tea